Q1. An object has moved through a distance. Can it have zero displacements? If yes, support your answer with an example.

 Distance = Area of v-t graph

 Here we approximate the area using area of triangle,

 The shaded area, which is equal to 1/2 × 4 × 6 = 12 m represents the distance travelled by the car in the first 4 s.

 The part of the graph in red colour between time 6 s to 10 s represents uniform motion of the car.

-Ques.9.
-State which of the following situations are possible and given an example for each of these.
+Q9.
+State which of the following situations are possible and give an example for each of these.

 (a) An object with a constant acceleration but with zero velocity.